The Visibility of Underwear

 One good way to advertise your underpinnings is to dress badly, either by your clothes or your foundations.
 Regard the following horrors that, despite being worn by young and charming models, are so utterly wrong.
 Perhaps it is because the models are young that they simply do not know!

 All of the models are making the cardinal sin of wearing a long-line brassiere that fails to meet the girdle.
 Should any of these girls sit down, an agonising roll of flesh will be trapped betwixt bra and girdle.
 They might look thin, but all women carry fat.
 The whole purpose of the long-line bra is to disguise this, not squeeze it out!
 A reader kindly provided the solution.
-Click on the left picture to see how Contessa could have saved the poor girl from 'nipping a sausage' as a old corsetiere used to call this effect.
+Click on the left picture to see how Contessa could have saved the poor girl from 'nipping a sausage' as an old corsetiere used to call this effect.

 And what were Playtex, a superb and successful manufacturer of foundations, doing on the right.
 The model's breasts don't begin to fill the cups.
 That puckering of the brassiere tip will show clearly through the poor girl's blouse.
 If that wasn't bad enough, she seems to have taken great care to attach her stockings with as much gathered material and lumpiness as possible.
 If those stockings stay up during a dance, I'd be surprised.
 All she needs is a twisted bra-strap, the label to be showing, and the hooks-and-eyes to be miss-aligned and her chances of replacing Miss Moneypenny will be absolutely zero!